lyh01/word_pronuncation/README.md

-This program will capture pronunciation of each word, then creates two files: <word>.wav and <word>.txt files for input to train a custom speech model.
+This program will capture pronunciation of each word, then creates two files: <word>.wav (16K Hz) and <word>.txt files for input to train a custom speech model.

-The .wav file is 16K Hz

 Create a list of words to be pronounced, one word per line.<br>
 To run the script: python ./speech-recognizer.py <name of word list>